sqorn/sqorn/docs/docs/tutorial.md

   args: [] }
 ```

-You can pass `.from` an object whose keys are table aliases and whose values are table sources.
+Pass `.from` an object to add an *AS* clause.
+Object Keys are *aliases* and object values are *sources*.

-Table sources can be strings. **To prevent SQL injection, do not pass user-provided table names.**
+Table sources can be strings.

+**To prevent SQL injection, do not pass user-provided table names.**

 ```js
 sq.from({ b: 'book', p: 'person' }).query